bibek018/FileOrgarnizer/README.md

 ├── extFetch.js
 ├── pathVerify.js
 ├── handleDuplicacy.js
-├── makeDir.js
 ├── package.json
 └── README.md
 ```

 ## Notes

-- The script organizes only the top-level contents of the folder you pass in.
+- Only the top-level contents of the target folder are processed.
-- Existing files are never overwritten when a duplicate name is found.
+- Directories are skipped.
 - Files are moved, not copied.

-## Future Improvements

-- Add recursive folder scanning
-- Add a dry-run mode
-- Support custom extension categories
-- Add better CLI help and validation
-- Improve duplicate-handling messages in the console

-## License

-This project is currently unlicensed.
-Add a license file if you plan to publish it publicly.
+- The project currently declares the ISC license in package.json.